 2. Push and hold the programming button next to the red light (located on the back left side of the panel) approximately three seconds until the light turns on.

 3. Push and release the STOP button on the remote.
 The red light blinks once to erase the remote program.

 4. Push and release the START button.
 The red light blinks once to program the remote.

 5. If you have more than one remote, repeat steps 3 and 4 with each remote.

 6. Push and hold the programming button approximately three seconds until the red light turns off.

-2. Press and hold both the IN and OUT buttons simultaneously for 20 seconds (LED flashes 1X per second).
+2. Press and hold the IN and OUT buttons for 20 seconds (LED will flash 1X per second) to clear current programming.

 Each Champion Power Equipment engine has a serial number engraved into the side of the crank case — to the right of the recoil.
 The Date of Manufacture (DOM) indicator on pre-2011 Champion Power Equipment engines may be found within the engines serial number.
 You can decipher your DOM as follows: